 - When enough logs have accumulated to make milling worthwhile, we engage a sawmill operator to custom mill planks and boards.

-- Guild members may buy the wood green and take it away at that point – price to cover the costs of transporting and milling the wood plus extra for school our school program.
+- Guild members may buy the wood green and take it away at that point – price to cover the costs of transporting and milling the wood plus extra for our Wood for Schools Program.

 Our Criteria for Trees: